-To use the Cross Section Slider and Final View tools
+To use the Cross Section Slider tool

 - 1. In floor plan view, click Fill Window 🔀. - 2.
-Create a Full Camera i view that begins on the exterior of the structure, near the kitchen, and release the mouse button in the kitchen.
-See "To create a camera view" on page 41.

-- 3. Use the Mouse-Orbit Camera kt tool to adjust the camera's perspective.
+Create a Full Camera is view that begins on the exterior of the structure, near the kitchen, and release the mouse button in the kitchen.
+See "To create a camera view" on page 41. - 3.
+Use the Mouse-Orbit Camera kt tool to adjust the camera's perspective.
 If you want, you can turn off the display of the backdrop in the 3D View Defaults dialog.
-For more information, see "3D View Defaults Dialog" on page 892 of the Reference Manual. - 4.
-Select 3D> Camera View Options> Cross Section Slider (i) to open the Cross Section Slider dialog.
+For more information, see "3D View Defaults Dialog" on page 1023 of the Reference Manual.

+4. Select 3D> Camera View Options> Cross Section Slider in to open the Cross Section Slider dialog.

-- 5. Select the horizontal cut line and use the Position slider to specify the location of the cutting plane.
-See "Cross Section Slider" on page 919 of the Reference Manual. - 6.
-Select 3D> Camera View Options> Final View 脑 to create a higher quality final view.
+5. Select the horizontal cut line and use the Position slider to specify the location of the cutting plane.
+See "Cross Section Slider" on page 1050 of the Reference Manual.

-7. Be sure to Save 🗔 your work.
+6. Be sure to Save 🔚 your work.

 If you would like, you can continue working on this plan in the Materials Tutorial.
 To learn how to arrange views of your model on a page for printing, see the Layout Tutorial.
+Chief Architect X9 User's Guide